Yonsei-Sien/AqEOM/README.md

 # AqEOM — Anti-Hermitized quantum Equation-of-Motion

-Reference implementation and analysis scripts for the paper

 > Code written by Gyumin Kim

 The repository contains `pyqake`, a small Qiskit + PySCF toolkit for UCC / qEOM / QSE excited-state